About

 This infrastructure governs how files move between organizations and how combined outputs relate back to their sources, recording every access request, approval, transfer, and reuse decision on-chain.

-Code: github.com/WhoisHOO/demeter-si-infrastructure (private during review)
+Code: github.com/WhoisHOO/demeter-si-infrastructure (private during review, will be open-sourced upon publication)

 Sourced by: Cho, Y., Yu, Z., & Ampatzidis, Y. Under review.